curtcox/256t.org/README.md

 (64 * 8) / 6 = 85.333... ~= 86
 ```

 Content of 64 bytes or less can be stored directly in equal or lesser space.
+In such cases, the content itself should be base64 encoded and used with a minimum of padding rather than using its hash.

 An 8 character base64 string can store 48 bits.
 ```